 - Welcome party and dinner

-- One day trip to the Basilica of Loyola with trip along the sea-shore and lunch in a typical Basque restaurant
+- One day trip to the Basilica of Loyola with a trip along the sea-shore and lunch in a typical Basque restaurant

 - Segovia, one-day trip with program coordinator